mattclegg/silverstripe-doc-restructuring/master/sapphire/docs/en/topics/theme-development.md

 Go to yoursite.com/?flush=1 and check it out.
 You should be using your new theme!
 Not really that awesome or amazing is it?
-Next we need to add some CSS Magics!
+Next we need to add some CSS Magic!

 ### CSS Files